 Intramuros, nestled within today’s restless Metro Manila, is a walled area that played an important role in the country’s history.
 It can be said that Intramuros was once the old “Manila” and essentially was the established center during the Spanish occupation.
 Over half a square kilometer in size, Intramuros today contains traces of the past with its cobblestone streets and conserved ruins and architecture.
 Visitors can go on walking tours to learn about Intramuros and the country’s history and take kalesa (horse-drawn calash) rides around the historic walled city.

 Perhaps the second most popular Philippine island next to Palawan is the island of Boracay.
 Known for its powdery white sand, spectacular sunsets, and vibrant night life, Boracay has long been a tourist hotspot Filipinos could brag about.
 With the long list of activities and water sports available, visitors will never run out of things to do on the island.
-However, it has undergone great waves of commercialization in recent years, which many think are beginning to be detrimental to its natural beauty.
+However, it has recently been shut for six months due to a large-scale pollution problem, which has dramatically affected tourism in the area.

 Gaining more and more popularity in recent years is the country’s “surf capital” of Siargao.
 Strategically located along the country’s eastern coast, Siargao receives strong winds and currents that flow in steadily from the Pacific Ocean.
 To the delight of surfers, this gives the island solid swells they can enjoy, including the famous Cloud 9.